AnotherJohnH/pico-106/README.md

 Hybrid synthesizer inspired by the Roland Juno-106.

-Two DCOs driven by a Raspberry Pi Pico with a USB MIDI interface.
+DCOs driven by a Raspberry Pi Pico with a USB MIDI interface.

 ## Status

-Usable as a musical "instrument" but plenty to do...
+Usable as a musical instrument but plenty to do...

 ## Hardware

 [schematic](https://github.com/AnotherJohnH/pico106/blob/main/docs/schematic_v0.01.pdf)

 ## Software